-Our result implies the previously known result that Rota's conjecture holds for GF(4), and that the classes of near-regular and sixth-roots-of-unity have a finite number of excluded minors.
+Our result implies the previously known result that Rota's Conjecture holds for GF(4), and that the classes of near-regular and sixth-roots-of-unity have a finite number of excluded minors.
 However, the bound that we obtain on the size of such excluded minors is considerably larger than that obtained in previous proofs.
 For GF(5) we show that Rota's Conjecture reduces to the Bounded Canopy Conjecture.

-^{}Parts of this paper were previously published in the third author's PhD thesis [31].
+^{}Parts of this paper were previously published in the third author's PhD thesis [33].
 The research of all authors was partially supported by a grant from the Marsden Fund of New Zealand.
 The first author was also supported by a FRST Science & Technology post-doctoral fellowship.
-The third author was also supported by NWO, grant 613.000.561.
+The third author was also supported by the Netherlands Organisation for Scientific Research (NWO).